rbtrrnss/Puck.js-volume-control/README.md

 This uses the amazing Puck.js (v2) to control media playback and volume via BLE media control.

+It translates physical rotation of the Puck into a change in device volume.

 ## What this does:
 * Short press: play/pause
 * Long press: CW rotation --> increase volume, CCW rotation --> decrease volume